nclvrps/Anki-notes-multideck-cards/README.md

 == Configuration ==

+This add-on can be configured with Tools / Add-ons / Config.
+Changes only take effect when Anki is restarted.

-If a lot of such notes were found, it may take a long time to display them all in the Browse window.
-The maximum number of found notes to display in the Browse window can be configured in the Tools / Add-Ons manager.
+You can limit the maximum number of found notes to display in the Browse window.

+You can also configure a search string to filter the set of notes to be examined.

 == How it could be done manually instead ==